ekunazanu/ekunazanu.foo/content/lab/procedural-music.md

 ## Music Theory

-To create music, it helps to have an understanding of sounds and why certain sounds are more pleasant than others.
+To create music, it first helps to have some understanding of what sounds are and why certain sounds are more pleasant than others.

-A vibrating object can transmit its vibrations to the ear via [differences in air pressure](https://en.wikipedia.org/wiki/Acoustic_wave), which is then interpreted by the brain as a sound.
+Consider any vibrating object.
+It can transmit its vibrations to the ear via [differences in air pressure](https://en.wikipedia.org/wiki/Acoustic_wave), which is interpreted by the brain as a 'sound'.
 If the air pressure at the ear is plotted with respect to time, then the resulting graph forms a wave.
 The amplitude of this wave corresponds to the difference in sound pressure, which is interpreted by the ear and brain as the intensity or **loudness** of the sound.
 Meanwhile, the frequency of the wave is interpreted as its **pitch**.

 <canvas id="canvasWaveOne"></canvas>
 <input id="frequencySliderWaveOne" type="range"><br>
 <input id="amplitudeSliderWaveOne" type="range"><br>
 <button id="playButtonWaveOne">Play sound</button>

+Here, the sound source is a vibrating object, oscillating in a [sinusoidal](https://en.wikipedia.org/wiki/Sine_wave) motion — and thus the resulting air-pressure-time-graph looks like a sine wave.

 ### Intervals

-The above sound has a singular frequency, and can sound fairly plain.
-However, another wave can be added to it to make it sound relatively richer and more textured:
+The above sound has a singular frequency, and may sound simple.
+While introducing variations to the frequency and amplitude can make it somewhat interesting, it might still sound fairly plain.
+The (perhaps) natural question then would be, what if there was another sound to play around with, instead of having one sound — another similar sound with its own knobs for frequency and amplitude?
+What would the addition of the sounds, sound like?

 <canvas id="canvasWaveTwo"></canvas>
 <input id="frequencySliderWaveTwoA" type="range">